Single Family Residential Customer Drought Portal

 SFR REBATE PROGRAMS

-SFR customers are eligible for the following rebate programs to increase conservation:
+SFR customers are eligible for the following rebate programs to improve water use efficiency and save money.

 Smart Landscape Rebate Program